TypeCellOS/TypeCell/docs/interactive-introduction.md

 ```

 Uh oh, what's this?
 I forgot to add a cell defining our friend.
 Can you do it for me?

+<strong>Step 2: </strong> Create a second cat in a new cell under the variable 'friend'.

 A cell is a container for code & output.
 To add one, click on the + above or below another cell.
 You can do it wherever you like.